 I’ve been back in Toronto a few days now after almost a week spent in the crazy of Las Vegas — but I haven’t blogged.
-I haven’t felt the urge to get back in the mix and put my blood, sweat and tears into my content… not unless I was ready to chance everything and start to write stuff that lives up to my potential.
+I haven’t felt the urge to get back in the mix and put my blood, sweat and tears into my content… not unless I was ready to change everything and start to write stuff that lives up to my potential.
 That week in Vegas — much of it spent at Bloggers in Sin City (BiSC) — returned something to me that I didn’t know I was missing.
-It gave me something that makes me look at the world around me in a different way, and changes what I’m trying to accomplish with everything I do.
+It gave me something that makes me look at the world around me in a different way and changes what I’m trying to accomplish with everything I do.

 It gave me hope.

 Going in Circles